Out-of-Network Insurance Guide

 Which insurance plans let you go out of network?

-PPO and point of service (POS) health insurance plans generally offer some level of out-of-network coverage.
+PPO and point-of-service (POS) health insurance plans generally offer some level of out-of-network coverage.
 In contrast, HMO and EPO insurance plans are usually limited to just in-network providers and offer no out-of-network coverage.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.